Mike Griffin (pitcher)

-Michael Leroy Griffin (born June 26, 1957) is a retired Major League Baseball pitcher.
+Michael Leroy Griffin (born June 26, 1957) is an American former Major League Baseball pitcher.
 He played during six seasons at the major league level for the New York Yankees, Chicago Cubs, San Diego Padres, Baltimore Orioles, and Cincinnati Reds.
 He was drafted by the Texas Rangers in the 3rd round of the 1976 amateur draft.

-Griffin played his last season with the Reds and their Triple-A affiliate, the Nashville Sounds in 1989.
-As of 2019, he is the pitching coach for the Norfolk Tides.
+Griffin played his last season in the Cincinnati Reds organization with their Triple-A affiliate, the Nashville Sounds in 1989.

+As of 2019, he was the pitching coach for the Norfolk Tides in the Baltimore Orioles organization.